woojoo666/arcana-notes/notes11.md

 In addition, note how duplicates are handled
 If the smallest item is on `first`, but there is a duplicate item with that value, it still won't be placed on first because we use `<` not `<=`
-Will only cause a collision if it's smaller, not if it's equal or larger This takes advantage of randomness
+Will only cause a collision if it's smaller, not if it's equal or larger

+This takes advantage of randomness
 Has to be purely random
 Kinda reminds me of atoms
 Maybe a bunch of atoms vying for a single spot
 But only one makes it

 Though atoms usually have an affinity or something to compare And the one with the largest affinity would win
+Maybe we can just have a `min` or `max` function

+### Nested Definitions and Alternative Syntaxes

-Maybe we can just have a `min` or `max` function this `pick_one` implementation also feels a little ugly because notice how we are defining the `first` property for the `pick_one` object, 2 levels deeper than usual we aren't defining it directly within the `pick_one` block we are doing it within the `for` loop and within the `if` block looks ugly what if we set operations like graphql in graphql, you query a set of objects just like you would query a single object the operation is simply repeated for every item in the set eg
+this `pick_one` implementation also feels a little ugly because notice how we are defining the `first` property for the `pick_one` object, 2 levels deeper than usual we aren't defining it directly within the `pick_one` block we are doing it within the `for` loop and within the `if` block looks ugly
+I call this "nested definitions" or "nested property definitions" and we talked about these much earlier
+    // TODO: FIND REFERENCED SECTION

+what if we designed set-operations like graphql in graphql, you query a set of objects just like you would query a single object the operation is simply repeated for every item in the set eg